High-index lenses: Transform thick glasses to thin glasses

-Conventional glass or plastic lenses reflect about 8 percent of light that otherwise would reach the eye.
-High-index lenses reflect up to 50 percent more light than conventional glass or plastic lenses.
+Conventional glass or plastic lenses reflect about 8% of light that otherwise would reach the eye.
+High-index lenses can reflect up to 50% more light than regular glass or plastic lenses.

-For the best vision and appearance, it's a good idea to have an anti-reflective lens coating (AR coating) applied to high-index lenses.
-AR-coated high-index lenses transmit up to 99.5 percent of light to the eye for optimum vision.
+Because of this greater reflectivity, it's essential to have an anti-reflective lens coating (AR coating) applied to high-index lenses.
+AR-coated high-index lenses transmit up to 99.5% of light to the eye for optimum vision.

-And because AR coating virtually eliminates lens reflections, it makes high-index lenses appear nearly invisible, so others see your eyes, not your lenses.
+And because AR coating virtually eliminates lens reflections, it makes high-index lenses look nearly invisible.
+Others see your eyes, not distracting reflections in your lenses.

-Also, studies have shown that eyeglass lenses with anti-reflective coatings provide sharper night vision with less glare a real advantage for night drivers.
+Also, high-index lenses with AR coating can give you sharper night vision than uncoated lenses — a real advantage for night drivers.

 SEE ALSO: Night driving glasses: Help or hoax?

 MR material: Premium, clear, strong, thin, with visual appeal and integrity.
 20/20 Magazine.
 Accessed June 2021.

 Page published on Wednesday, February 27, 2019